+Foreig n Currency

-Trai rrency nslation istments
+Tra nslation

-Balance at December 31, 2013 \$

-Accumulated other comprehensive income (loss) before reclassifications Amounts reclassified from accumulated other comprehensive income (loss) (45)
+Adjı ıstments

 Balance at December 31, 2014 \$ (45)

+Other comprehensive loss (89)

+Balance at December 31, 2015 (134)

 The Company's reporting currency is the U.S. dollar.
-A majority of the Company's international entities in which there is a substantial investment have the local currency as their functional currency.
+A majority of the Company's international entities in which there is a substantial investment, have the local currency as their functional currency.
 As a result, foreign currency translation adjustments resulting from the process of translating the entities' financial statements into the reporting currency are reported in Other Comprehensive Income or Loss in accordance with ASC Topic 830 "Foreign Currency Matters" ("ASC Topic 830").

-14. Business Segments
+15. Business Segments

 The Company has four principal operating segments, which are the (1) United States Energy branches, (2) United States Supply Chain locations, (3) Canada and (4) International.
 These operating segments were determined based primarily on the geographical markets and secondarily on the distribution channel of the products and services offered.
 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-maker in deciding how to allocate resources and in assessing performance.
 The Company's chief executive officer has been identified as the chief operating decision maker.
 The Company's chief operating decision maker directs the allocation of resources to operating segments based on various metrics of each respective operating segment.
-The allocation of resources across the operating segments is dependent upon, among other factors, the operating segment's historical operating margins; the operating segment's historical or future expected return on capital; outlook within a specific oilfield market; opportunities to grow profitability through new technology, new products or new customer accounts; confidence in management; competitive landscape and intensity; etc.
+The allocation of resources across the operating segments is dependent upon, among other factors, the operating segment's historical operating margins; the operating segment's historical or future expected return on capital; outlook within a specific market; opportunities to grow profitability through new technology, new products or new customer accounts; confidence in management; and competitive landscape and intensity.